‘ALICE THROUGH THE LOOKING GLASS’ (1973)

 There’s Brenda Bruce who guest stars as the White Queen.
 I remember seeing Brenda in Series 1 of ‘Jeeves & Wooster’ as she played Aunt Dalia.
 I greatly enjoyed Brenda Bruce’s sweet portrayal of the White Queen as she seems so bewildered and lightly-spoken when she shares scenes with Alice.

 There’s also Judy Parfitt who guest stars as the Red Queen.
 Judy delivers a pretty fiery performance as the Red Queen and is so remarkable in her make-up and costume.
 I enjoyed her scenes with Sarah in this ‘Alice’ production.
-She would appear in a BBC TV adaptation of ‘Little Dorrit’ by Charles Dickens.
+She would appear in the 2008 BBC TV adaptation of ‘Little Dorrit’ by Charles Dickens.

 There’s also Geoffrey Bayldon who guest stars as the White Knight.
 For me, Geoffrey appeared in the ‘Doctor Who’ story, ‘The Creature From The Pit’, with Tom Baker.
 Geoffrey is really funny in this production of ‘Alice’.
 I enjoyed it when he kept falling off his horse and Alice became quite annoyed by it.